The Width of a Circle

-"The Width of a Circle" is a song written by English musician David Bowie in 1969 for the album The Man Who Sold the World, recorded in spring 1970 and released later that year in the United States and in April 1971 in the UK.
-The opening track on the album, it is a hard rock song with heavy metal overtones.
+"The Width of a Circle" is a song written by the English musician David Bowie in 1969 for his 1970 album, The Man Who Sold the World.
+Recorded during the spring of 1970, it was released later that year in the United States and in April 1971 in the UK.
+The opening track on the album, it features hard rock and heavy metal overtones.
 Bowie had performed a shorter version of the song in concerts for several months before recording it.

 Featuring Mick Ronson's lead guitar work and occasional choral effects from the band, this 8-minute song is divided into two parts.
 The music takes on a heavy R&B quality in the second half, where the narrator enjoys a sexual encounter – with God, the Devil or some other supernatural being, according to different interpretations – in the depths of Hell.

-Some sources claim that the song was released as a single by RCA in Eastern Europe, with "Cygnet Committee" from Bowie's 1969 album Space Oddity on the B-side.
-However, this 'Russian' single was pressed by a fan and therefore is unofficial.

 Live versions

 Several live versions of the song have been released: